rust-lang/prev.rust-lang.org/faq.md

 #### Why do I get an error when I try to run example code that uses the `try!` macro?

 It's probably an issue with the function's return type.
 The [`try!` macro](https://doc.rust-lang.org/stable/std/macro.try!.html) either extracts the value from a `Result`, or returns early with the error `Result` is carrying.
-This means that try only works for functions that return `Result` themselves, where the `Err`-constructed type implements `From::from(err)`.
+This means that `try` only works for functions that return `Result` themselves, where the `Err`-constructed type implements `From::from(err)`.

 #### Is there an easier way to do error handling than having `Result`s everywhere?

-If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you actually want. `Result` is an indicator that some computation may or may not complete successfully.
+If you're looking for a way to avoid handling `Result`s in other people's code, there's always `unwrap()`, but it's probably not what you want. `Result` is an indicator that some computation may or may not complete successfully.
 The fact that some languages allow you to ignore failure cases is an anti-feature.
 Forcing you to handle them is one of the ways that Rust encourages safety.
-So, if you really don't want to handle error, use `unwrap()`, but you should probably just handle the error for real.
+So, if you really don't want to handle an error, use `unwrap()`, but you should probably just handle the error for real.

 ### Numerics